 David Collins - Head of Senior School

 Mr David Collins is the Deputy Principal and the Head of Senior School (Years 7-12).
-Since starting at Inaburra in 2001, David has taught Computing Studies and Mathematics, directed school productions and more recently was the school’s Director of Learning Innovation.
+Since starting at Inaburra in 2002, David has led both the Computing Studies and Media Departments, as well as teaching Mathematics.
+He was the Director of Events at the school and oversaw all school productions and special events.
+David led the implementation of our highly regarded BYOT program and is a Google for Education Certified Trainer.
+More recently he was the school’s Director of Learning Innovation.

 Senior School Curriculum